June 28, 2023

 But now Poledork was having second thoughts about whether that was really wise.
 The high snow year meant there was still a lot of snow in the miles north of Fish Lake.
 Yes, there were PCT hikers ahead of us were getting through.
 But a number of them were also leaving comments in FarOut about needing microspikes near Sky Lakes, and about how numerous water sources were still completely frozen over.
 Those conditions did not sound like fun!

 Neither of us was packing traction devices on this trek.
 And even if we were, my feet were still far too torn up for that kind of mayhem.
-And so Poledork suggested that perhaps we should pause our section hike at Fish Lake to let the summer melt some of the snow up the trail.
+So Poledork suggested that perhaps we should pause our section hike at Fish Lake to let the summer melt some of the snow up the trail.
 Keith could drive us home and then we could return to the trail when the conditions were more ideal.

 But what was the rush?
 We weren’t like all the thru-hikers who were trying to squeeze 2,650 miles in before the season ended.
 We lived locally.
 We could 100% afford to pick the best part of summer to hike this next section.
-We didn’t have to embrace the suck and hike in the crazy snow.
+We didn’t have to “embrace the suck” and hike in the crazy snow.

 And with that, we agree to change our plans.
 We would hike another 36.5 miles to Fish Lake and then head home to until the next section of trail thawed out.
-And hopefully, that temporary pause would let my toes heal enough that I could enjoy those upcoming miles on the PCT to the fullest!
+And hopefully, that temporary pause would let my toes heal enough that I could enjoy those upcoming miles on the PCT to their fullest!